UST-DeMAF/DeMAF-Documentation/README.md

 ---

 # Getting Started:
-1. To deploy the DeMAF Tool with `docker-compose`, it is required to install Docker and Docker Compose (https://docs.docker.com/compose/install/).
-Install depending on your OS Docker Desktop, as describe on the website.
+1. To deploy the DeMAF Tool with `docker-compose`, it is required to install both *Docker* and *Docker Compose* (https://docs.docker.com/compose/install/).
+Depending on your OS, install *Docker Desktop*, as describe on the website.

 2. Clone the Deployment Config Tool (https://github.com/UST-DeMAF/deployment-config.git)
     -	`git clone https://github.com/UST-DeMAF/deployment-config.git`

-3. Make sure the Docker Desktop application is running (or dockerd if you are running docker without it).
+3. Make sure the Docker Desktop application is running (or `dockerd` if you are running docker without it).

 4. Go to the root directory of the `deployment-config` repository on your system and run `docker-compose pull && docker-compose up -d` on your system.
     - The console output looks like this: